How do I Apply for Gifted?

 Testing dates for fall 2022 are found below.
-Our fall testing dates are now available with testing from October-December.
-Results will be shared the week of December 6th.
-Winter testing dates will be posted mid-December.
-Please register for your student's current grade level.
+Our summer testing event is now available with testing on Saturday, June 18th.
+Results will be shared the week of June 20th.
+Please register for the grade your student recently completed.

 |Weekday Testing||Saturday Event|

 |5th Grade||5th Grade|

 *No eligibility will take place outside of the posted schedule.

 The Gifted Academy program in Rockford Public Schools affirms the need to identify students with potential at any point in their educational career and to provide the kinds of educational services which will enable them to demonstrate a level of achievement commensurate with their potential.

 Based on research and common understandings about gifted programming, we welcome any student who lives within the boundaries of Rockford Public Schools to participate in our eligibility testing.
 We encourage anyone who sees potential in a child to contact the Gifted Academy for more information: a parent, a teacher, a school administrator, community member, even the student himself/herself.

 All students must have a testing consent form filled out to be eligible for testing.
 This form will be emailed to you when you register for testing.

 Students with testing accommodations documented on an IEP or 504 Plan will need to contact Josh Rollins, dean of gifted services, to discuss your child's specific accommodation needs.
 The IEP/504 Plan will be reviewed and testing options will be discussed.
 The Special Education and Psychology Departments may be consulted to develop the best plan for the student.
 The need for accommodations should be indicated on the online registration form.